-In more than 80 % of the evaluated monitoring locations (24 out of the total 29 locations) good status is achieved.
-In two assessment units (The Quark Swedish Coastal waters and Western Gotland Basin Swedish Coastal waters) there are differing status classifications in different monitoring locations within the same unit (see table below), likely reflecting differences in the local appearance of coastal fish communities.
-When summarizing over assessment units, good status is achieved in 13 out 16 assessed units.
+In more than 85 % of the evaluated monitoring locations (25 out of the total 29 locations) good status is achieved.
+In two assessment units (The Quark Swedish Coastal waters and Western Gotland Basin Swedish Coastal waters) there are differing status classifications in different monitoring locations within the same unit (see table below and assessment protocol), likely reflecting local differences in the coastal fish communities.
+When summarizing over assessment units at the level of coastal assessment units, good status is achieved in 13 out the 16 assessed units.